Divide-By-0/ideas-for-projects-people-would-use/README.md

 ## Funding

-If I particularly like a certain quality of implementation and you fully deploy the project publicly, I can award free hosting and small cash prizes ($200, $400 for crypto ideas).
+If I particularly like a certain quality of implementation and you fully deploy the project publicly, I can award free hosting and small cash prizes ($200, 2x matched to $400 by [@smsunarto](https://twitter.com/smsunarto) for crypto ideas).
 This is at my discretion so people don't game the system or feel cheated; the point is to build the project for learning and self-satisfaction, not the grant -- the money is mostly just so it can continue to exist :).
 Total bounties given counter: 3.

 viaprize.com has generously agreed to guarantee some of the funding ($100) for 10 of these ideas -- feel free to check their website for which specific ones.